As an Amazon Associate I earn from qualifying purchases.

 These jeans have the largest and most relaxed fit of any jeans on this list and fit like a slightly updated version of the classic Levi 501.
 Even the jeans with only a 32″ waist (for muscular legs and a small waist) sport an 18″ leg opening that provides up to 36″ of thigh room.
 And if you’re a big guy with massive thighs?
 Larger waist sizes have even more thigh and butt room.

-The one update that these jeans did get was the inclusion of 1% elastane to make these a bit more stretch and way more comfortable.
-Not only will the thighs fit better but the waist will pinch you less than regular jeans.
+The one update that these jeans did get was the inclusion of 1% elastane to make these a bit more stretchy and way more comfortable.
+Not only will the thighs fit better but the waist will pinch you less than regular jeans would.
 Oh, and about the waist, it sits low enough that it won’t be cutting into any gut that you might have.

 So, if you’re old school (or just need jeans for muscular legs) these will be a great fit for you!